ceph/ceph/doc/mgr/dashboard.rst

 The ``<cluster_id>`` is an arbitrary string that should uniquely identify the NFS-Ganesha cluster.

-When configuring the Ceph Dashboard with multiple NFS-Ganesha clusters the Web UI will automatically allow to choose to which cluster an export belongs.
+When configuring the Ceph Dashboard with multiple NFS-Ganesha clusters, the Web UI will automatically allow to choose to which cluster an export belongs.